bencam/pelmanism/README.md

   - Method: PUT
  	- Parameters: urlsafe_game_key, guess
  	- Returns: GameForm with updated game information
- 	- Description: Make a move (or an attempt); this consists of two guesses; at the conclusion of the move or attempt, return a game state with message
+ 	- Description: Make a move (or an attempt); this consists of two guesses, meaning that a user must call the make_move endpoint twice in order to make a move; at the conclusion of the move, return a game state with message

  - **get_scores**
   - Path: 'scores'